-Transferring from Leeds Arts University to another university or college
+Transferring from Leeds Arts University to another institution

-If you transfer to another university or college you will need to permanently withdraw from Leeds Arts University.
+If you transfer to another institution you will need to permanently withdraw from Leeds Arts University.
 Before you make your decision you should:

-- seek advice from the other university or college about their requirements and to ensure that there is a place available (you may need to reapply through UCAS).
+- Seek advice from the other institution about their requirements and to ensure that there is a place available (you may need to reapply through UCAS).

 If you have followed the above steps and decide that you wish to leave the University, please contact the Higher Education Administration team to request a withdrawal form.

-If you are an international student, studying on a Tier 4 visa, transferring may have implications for your immigration status.
-Please contact the Internationalisation team.
+If you are an international student, studying on a Student Route visa, transferring may have implications for your immigration status.
+Please contact the Internationalisation team to discuss this.

 Implications of transferring to another institution

-You may still be liable to pay some or all of your tuition fees.
-Please speak to a student welfare advisor.
+You may still be liable to pay some or all of your tuition fees to Leeds Arts University.
+Please speak to Student Finance.

 If you have completed enough credits you will be sent a certificate for an exit award.

-Transferring to a new university or college may affect how your final award is classified, so do check their academic regulations.
+Transferring to a new institution may affect how your final award is classified, so do check their academic regulations.

 Transferring from one Leeds Arts University course to another